Redesigning Delivery Hero's Global Loyalty Program

 • And tags to indicate the rider's current rider status

-This makes tier comparison faster and removes unnecessary scrolling.
+This makes tier comparison faster and avoid long vertical scroll.

 Benefit List

-Interestingly, not everything needed redesigning.
 Usability testing showed that the benefit list itself already worked well.
 Riders understood that benefit cards were interactive and claim actions were easy to find.
-Instead of redesigning stable patterns, we chose to keep this interaction model intact.
+But we simplified the visual elements and components shown so that we can fit more benefits in a viewport so that riders don't have to scroll too much to discover their benefits.

 Results & Early Signals